RobertoFalconi/MinimalAPIsTemplate/README.md

 Other examples in this template:
 - Minimal APIs pattern with Handlers, Endpoints, Authentication and Authorization
 - Examples of asynchronous service calls with Dependency Injection (DI)
-- Examples of Hsts, UseExceptionHandler, HealthChecks, Hangfire and other services and middlewares usages
+- Examples of Hsts, ExceptionHandler, JsonConsole, HealthChecks, Hangfire and other services and middlewares usages

 # How to use
 1. Call a generate token method and copy the returned Bearer token *token*